-Thank you for giving me the most precious gift of your time, because you can never take that back.
-Thank you for your understanding, compassion and lack of judgment.
-Thank you for our girls trips and for not letting distance ruin our friendship.
+Thank you for giving me the most precious gift of your time, because you that time cannot be recovered.
+Thank you for your understanding, compassion when I needed it most, and for your lack of judgment.
+Thank you for our girls trips to Miami Beach, and Myrtle Beach, Charleston, Florence and Turks and Caicos Islands, and I’m looking forward to Greece; and thank you for not letting the geographic distance between us ruin our friendship.

-Let me close with a quote from The Book of Awakening.
+Let me close with a quote I read recently.
 “Having an honest friend – one before whom you can dump all your heart’s pockets and still feel that you are worth something – is a form of wealth that will buy you nothing but will give you everything.
-And mysteriously and rightly, to find such a friend, we must be such a friend.
+And mysteriously and rightly, to find such a friend, we must be such a friend.”

 Dear Lord thank you for the true friends that I have.
 For the blessing of their encouragement and the peace found in their acceptance.
 I pray for contentment and comfort in their lives, and that they remain forever in your grace.
 Amen.